 The setup consists of specialized components designed to achieve precise separation of mixtures.
 Modern facilities integrate advanced control systems to maintain optimal performance during the separation.

-The fractionating column serves as the heart of fractional distillation equipment systems.
+The fractionating column is the heart of fractional distillation equipment.
 The column height determines the degree of separation achieved during the process.

-- Reboilers provide controlled heat input to maintain steady vapor flow upward.
+- Reboilers provide controlled heat input to maintain a steady upward vapor flow.

 - Trays or packing materials create surface area for vapor-liquid contact inside columns.